Spider basics, body, behavior

 Legs

-Spiders have eight legs with seven segments: the coxa, trochanter, femur, patella, tibia, metatarsus and at the end, the tarsus.
-Each leg has claws at the tip—web-spinning spiders have three, all others have two—with thousands of small, flexible hairs covering them.
+Spiders have eight legs with seven segments: the coxa, trochanter, femur, patella, tibia, metatarsus, and, at the end, the tarsus.
+Each leg has claws at the tip—web-spinning spiders have three, all others have two—with thousands of tiny, flexible hairs covering them.
 Each hair creates a contact point between a spider and the surface it’s standing on.
 Through a process called dynamic attachment, they can quickly adhere and loosen, allowing the spider to walk horizontally, vertically, and across a ceiling.
-Some surfaces, like glass and porcelain, can defeat them, though, which is why you may sometimes find a spider trapped in your bathtub or sink.)
+Some surfaces, like glass and porcelain, can defeat them, however, which is why you may sometimes find a spider trapped in your bathtub or sink.

 Should a spider lose a leg, it can still walk and cling to surfaces without a problem.
 If it’s a young one with at least one more molt to go, it will regenerate its leg.
-(Spiders’ legs are, by the way, the feature that people find most disturbing about them, along with their unpredictable movements.)
+(Spiders’ legs are, by the way, the feature that people find most disturbing, along with their unpredictable movements.)

 Brain and intelligence

-The brain takes up a disproportionately large area of the spider’s body—80 percent or more in some species—making them surprisingly smart.
+The brain takes up a disproportionately large area of the spider’s body—80 percent or more in some species—making them remarkably smart.
 Who would have expected that?
-But, research is showing they’re surprisingly intelligent, on a par with that of larger animals.
-Studies show, for example, that jumping spiders in the genus Portia plot intricate routes to reach and ambush their prey, And, that orb-weaver spiders (family Araneidae) can count: They keep track of how many silk-wrapped prey they’ve stored in their web (more about webs later).
+Research is showing their intelligence is on a par with that of larger animals.
+For example, jumping spiders in the genus Portia plot intricate routes to reach and ambush their prey, and orb-weaver spiders (family Araneidae) can count: They keep track of how many silk-wrapped prey they’ve stored in their web (more about webs later).
 Remove one or more, and the spider will search for them in proportion to the number taken.6

 Mouth and fangs